-mabushi-i asked: Hello! :D I happen to have stumbled upon your blog (an awesome blog btw) while researching about teaching english in Asia and I would like to ask you a few questions if you don't mind ^^:;?
+mabushi-i said: Hello! :D I happen to have stumbled upon your blog (an awesome blog btw) while researching about teaching english in Asia and I would like to ask you a few questions if you don't mind ^^:;?
 I'm 16 years old by the way so I still have a lot of time ahead for me but I was wondering in order to become an English teacher in Korea, what major do i have to receive a degree for?
 Does it matter?
 Also since I'm still a little clueless, how should I get started with it all when the time comes?
 Thank you!!

 Thanks for dropping by. :)